alvarolorentedev/kanekotic-blog/2016/01/26-the_first_day.md

     * SUMMARY.md

-2. Markdown is partially working as per escape characters don't work with &#35; and numbering and listing get confused easyli.
+2. Markdown is partially working as per escape characters don't work with &#35; and numbering and listing get confused.

 ## C&#35;